lydell/elm-watch/README.md

 ▼ ✅ 13:10:05
 ```

 It shows the current status.
 The ✅ means all is good and there are no compilation errors.
 13:10:05 is the last time the status was updated.
 That’s especially useful for knowing when the last hot reload was applied.
 No more wondering “did the hot reload stop working?
 Or did I edit the wrong piece of code?”
 If the time has updated, so has the running code.
+On top of that, there’s an animation – a green circle growing from the ✅ and fading out as it goes – to let you know that a hot reload has gone through successfully.

 Clicking the box expands it, letting you switch between the “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
 So if you prefer to have the Elm debugger on at all times, it’s easy to do!